-- 6.5.
-In cases where the waste is located in a centralized storage facility, the operating organization should consider undertaking waste characterization and waste processing at the centralized facility.
-In cases where it is not appropriate to process the waste for disposal at a centralized facility, the operating organization should undertake waste characterization and processing to produce wate packages for disposal at the disposal site using appropriate fixed facilities or mobile facilities. - 6.6.
-The operating organization is required to implement a radiological protection programme throughout the management of radioactive sources and during the predisposal management of radioactive waste see GSR Part 3 [2], in particular, Requirements 19 to 28.
-Guidance on occupational protection is provided in IAEA Safety Standards Series No. GSG-7, Occupational Radiation Protection [50].
-The radiological protection programme is an essential part of the safety case and, as such, is subject to regulatory approval.
-The operating organization should use suitably qualified and experienced personnel to implement the radiological protection programme GSG-16 [25]. - 6.7.
-The operating organization should determine the need for personnel in terms of numbers, responsibilities and expertise, and proceed to recruit and train suitably qualified and experienced persons to perform the operations.
-The operating organization's training programme should cover all activities that are significant for safety and should provide the knowledge and practical experience necessary for conducting the activities safely.
-The operating organization and the training programme should foster the development of a safety culture GSG-16 [25].
+should foster the development of a safety culture - GSG-16 [25].
 The training should provide staff with a high degree of awareness of the design features of the facilities and activities that are significant for safety.
-The training programme should be updated in the light of experience and staff should be retrained as necessary. - 6.8.
+The training programme should be updated in the light of experience and staff should be retrained as necessary.

+- 6.10.
 In accordance with the management system, the operating organization should establish a set of written procedures to ensure that facilities are operated and activities are conducted safely in compliance with the conditions of authorization and consistent with the safety case GSG-16 [25].
 In addition to operating procedures for normal operations, the operating organization should establish written procedures for the detection of unexpected events and accidents and for the mitigation of their consequences.
 Procedures for the protection of workers during the use of the Mobile Hot Cell described in Ref.
 [22] for the conditioning and disposal of disused sealed radioactive sources in a borehole disposal facility are described in Refs [40] and [41] and in Ref.
 [22].
 Operating procedures ensuring the protection of workers during the use of the Mobile Tool Kit Facility described in Ref.
 [23] are summarised in Ref.
-[47]. - 6.9.
-Waste and waste packages resulting from waste conditioning should be transported to the disposal site for disposal in accordance with the requirements in SSR-6 (Rev.1) [11]. - 6.10.
+[47]. - 6.11.
+Waste and waste packages resulting from waste conditioning should be transported to the disposal site for disposal in accordance with the requirements in SSR-6 (Rev.1) [11]. - 6.12.
 Long-term storage requires ongoing regulatory control and associated resources, which cannot be ensured indefinitely Ref.
 [7].
-Where disposal facilities are available, disused sources should be processed and disposed of rather than stored in a long-term storage facility.
+Where disposal facilities are available, disused sources should be processed and disposed of rather than stored in a long-term storage facility. - 6.13.

-- 6.11.
 Prior to appropriate processing, disused sealed radioactive sources are often kept or stored in the shielding that formed part of the device that utilized the source.
-Common shielding materials in such devices include depleted uranium, tungsten and lead. disused sealed radioactive sources are also often stored in transport containers (e.g. "lead bombs").
+Common shielding materials in such devices include depleted uranium, tungsten and lead.
+Disused sealed radioactive sources are also often stored in transport containers (e.g. "lead bombs").
 Experience has shown that disused sealed radioactive sources can become difficult or impossible to remove from device shields (e.g. due to corrosion) if they are kept or stored for too long under inappropriate conditions.
 Working in accordance with an authorization from the regulatory body, the operating organization should remove radioactive sources from the devices in which they were housed and place them in stainless steel capsules. - (a) Where it is necessary to store the disused sealed radioactive sources temporarily before they can be conditioned for disposal, the operating organization should consider using IAEA Standard Source Conditioning Capsules see Ref.
 [51].
 IAEA Standard Source Conditioning Capsules containing the sources should be stored inside storage containers that provide appropriate shielding to protect workers.
 For some Category 2 sources and all Category 3, 4 and 5 sources see RS-G-1.9 [21] -, shielding with 100 mm of lead should be sufficient.
-For Category 1 and some Category 2 sources, it will be necessary to provide greater amounts of shielding; - (b) To condition disused sealed radioactive sources for borehole disposal, the operating organization should transfer the sources into disposal capsules which should be sealed by welding and placed and sealed inside a disposal container comprising a stainless steel outer with a concrete insert as described in paras 2.14 and 2.15. - 6.12.
-The operating organization should keep records of all waste management activities and waste, including records of any waste other than disused sealed radioactive sources generated during the management of the sources to be disposed of.
-Such waste might include small volumes15 of contaminated materials (e.g. that might be generated during management of a leaking source), depleted uranium and other waste.
-The operating organization should assess in the safety case whether this waste can be disposed of safely in the borehole disposal facility. - 6.13.
-The operating organization is required to decommission predisposal waste management facilities in accordance with the requirements of GSR Part 6 [26].
-The operating organization is required to prepare a decommissioning plan and to maintain it throughout the lifetime of the facilities.
-For each facility the operating organization is required to prepare and submit to the regulatory body an initial decommissioning plan together with the application for authorization to operate the facility.
-This initial decommissioning plan is required to identify decommissioning options, to demonstrate the feasibility
+For Category 1 and some Category 2 sources, it will be necessary to provide greater amounts of shielding; - (b) To condition disused sealed radioactive sources for borehole disposal, the operating organization should transfer the sources into disposal capsules which should be sealed by welding and placed and sealed inside a disposal container comprising a stainless steel outer with a cement-based insert as described in paras 2.14 and 2.15.
+Other containers and packaging may be appropriate, but in all cases the operating organization should justify in the safety case the use and performance of alternative barriers and materials.